Burger AddictAddress and Info

 Housed in a former garage, Uneeda Burger cooks up patties made with all-natural beef sourced from Painted Hills (or grass-fed wagyu from Crescent Harbor for a few dollars more), the best of which is... debatable.
 The best deal though is The Classic with a quarter pound of beef, shredded lettuce, and fresh tomato, all for just five bucks.
 Or, to put it another way, less than what McDonald's charges for burgers nowadays.

 Katsu BurgerAddress and Info

-Katsu Burger combines Japan's juicy Katsu-style fried meats with American-style burgers in a brightly colored counter service spot where, among other more manageable options, you can score the Mt.
-Fuji: a burger with beef, chicken, and pork patties, plus three types of cheese & bacon.
+Katsu Burger, which combines Japan's juicy Katsu style fried meats with American style burgers in brightly colored counter service style spaces, was a huge sensation when it first opened in SODO.
+Lucky for us, it’s pretty much stayed that way ever since, expanding to Capitol Hill last year, and still serving -- among other more manageable options -- Seattle's most ridiculous (in a good way) burger: the Mt.
+Fuji with beef, chicken, and pork patties, plus three types of cheese & bacon.

 Lil Woody’sAddress and Info